Food and drink at Dunster Castle

-We’ve introduced new safety measures including closure of our seating areas, screens at our till and collection points, and waymarked routes.
-We’ll also only be accepting card payment.
-Unfortunately we cannot use reusable cups until further notice.
+We’ve introduced new safety measures including screens at our till and collection points, and waymarked routes.
+Payment by card is preferred when possible.

 If you have specific dietary requirements or are visiting with children, please take the time needed to check the menus before reaching the till points.